nassimessaidi/Anime-List-tailwindcss/README.md

 ## Note
 You can switch between different branches to explorer the version just using props and the version of context API.

-the version in the master branch is using `Context API`.
+The version in the master branch is using `Context API`.

-you can toggle between them, the name is very descriptive
+You can toggle between them, the name is very descriptive

-### branches name:
+### Branches name:
 * `usingProps`
 * `usingContextAPI`